How Do I Know If I Should Seek Eating Disorder Treatment?

 • Lying about or hiding what you eat

-• Cooking for others but not for yourself
+• Cooking for others but not eating yourself

-• Spending an excessive amount of time planning meals
+• Spending large amounts of time planning meals

-• Feeling extreme guilt or shame about eating habits or body image
+• Feeling guilt or shame around eating or body image

-• Having a distorted perception of body size or shape
+• Distorted perception of body size or shape

 Previous